nhscc/problem-statements/2023/blogpress/blogpress-part-1.md

 to authenticate the `guest` user _instead of_ retrieving the user's credentials from a local database.
-Your app will do this by sending the API a [digest value](https://developer.mozilla.org/en-US/docs/Glossary/Digest) derived from the username, email address, and password provided.
-See [the API documentation](https://hsccjcat4d54.docs.apiary.io/#/reference/0/user-endpoints/users-username-or-email-auth-post) for more details.
+Your app will do this by sending the API a [digest value](https://developer.mozilla.org/en-US/docs/Glossary/Digest) derived from the username, email address, and password (username + email + password) provided.
+See
+[the API documentation](https://hsccjcat4d54.docs.apiary.io/#/reference/0/user-endpoints/users-username-or-email-auth-post)
+for more details.